 Together with the local community of Salach, the EMAG Group organizes the Staufen-Alb regional competition.
 Both support the competition in order to offer young researchers from the region a platform for inventiveness and creativity.
 Pupils, students and trainees from the surrounding area thus have the opportunity to demonstrate their talent at this regional competition in February each year.
 The winners of the regional competition qualify for the state competition.

-Projects are conducted in the following subject areas: work environment, biology, chemistry, geo- and space sciences, mathematics/IT, physics and technology.
+Research is conducted in the following subject areas: The world of work, biology, chemistry, earth and space sciences, mathematics/computer science, physics and technology.